New Home vs. Resale: Which is Right for You?

 Bottom Line Here: Although you — and your budgetary resources — control what you improve and when, it’s highly likely that you’re going to spend money on at least several of these capital improvements in the early years following purchase of a resale house.
 They are the unadvertised costs of not buying new.

-Mortgage Financing: Builders often have mortgage subsidiaries or affiliates, and are able to custom-tailor financing — down payments, “points,” other loan fees and even interest rates — to your specific situation.
+Builders often have mortgage subsidiaries or affiliates, and are able to custom-tailor financing — down payments, “points,” other loan fees and even interest rates — to your specific situation.
 Many are also willing to work with you to help defray closing costs at settlement.
-Sellers of resale homes may be willing to offer contributions to settlement charges, but you can be certain they don’t own a mortgage company and thus have the leeway to come up with the loan you need.
+Sellers of resale homes may be willing to offer contributions to settlement charges, but you can be certain they don’t own a mortgage company and, thus, have the leeway to come up with the loan you need.
 When you finance a resale purchase, you are basically on your own.

-Resale Value: You may plan to live in your next home many years, but at some point, most people sell a given home for any of a myriad of reasons — moving to a bigger home to accommodate a growing family, moving down to smaller digs when children are gone, moving across town or across the country for another job, etc. While the home you sell will (by definition) no longer be new, a 5-year old home will often be more desirable — given all the features above — than a 25-year old home at resale.
+You may plan to live in your next home many years, but at some point, most people sell a given home for any of a myriad of reasons — moving to a bigger home to accommodate a growing family, moving down to smaller digs when children are gone, moving across town or across the country for another job, etc. While the home you sell will (by definition) no longer be new, a five-year-old home will often be more desirable — given all the features above — than a 25-year-old home at resale.

 The decision to buy a newly built or used home is ultimately best made by each home buyer.
 Now you know the questions to ask, and the relative costs involved, in order to make the best decision for you.